 TD Ameritrade vs Morgan Stanley

-Morgan Stanley vs. Fidelity, Vanguard, and Schwab: Highlights
+Morgan Stanley vs. Fidelity, Vanguard, and Schwab: Key Details

-• Vanguard is the only brokerage firm of the four without branch locations.
+• Vanguard is the only one without physical branch locations.

 Morgan Stanley vs Fidelity (and Others): Fees